pslu-mphil/Core-course-notes/book/reference/glossary.md

 Pebble isolation mass
     The mass a planet reaches at which point it can no longer accrete pebbles from the environment around it, having already accreted those in its immediate vicinity.

+Pentose Sugar
+    A pentose sugar is a type of sugar that contains five carbon atoms.
+These sugars are important building blocks in nucleic acids (DNA and RNA) and other biological molecules.
+The two most common pentose sugars in biology are ribose and deoxyribose.

 Phase
     A chemically uniform and physically distinct region of matter.
 For example, a rain drop is a distinct phase compared with the air it falls through; an ice cube is a distinct phase from the water it floats on; and in a granite, each type of mineral present, quartz, feldspare etc. are distinct phases.